VendorsOur farmers' market thrives in partnership with NC Farms!

-Organic fed, pasture-raised pork, lamb, chicken, turkey and eggs.
+Organic-fed, pasture-raised pork, lamb, chicken, turkey, and eggs; Grass-fed beef.

 CATHIS stands for our children.
 We are doing this to give them an understanding of where their food comes from, and what it takes to raise it.
 We believe that treating animals humanely, in their natural environment, and with the highest quality organic feed produces a superior product for both our family and yours.
 We strive to produce meat that is nutritious, free of chemicals, and sustainable.
 Our animals are raised outdoors on pasture and rotated to maintain the integrity of the land.

 Cool Springs Farm is a family farm that is devoted to growing fruits and vegetables for consumers who want to eat and live a healthier lifestyle.
 All of our products are grown using organic practices with the customer in mind.
 Our vegetables and fruits are grown with compost and organic amendments.
 We only use organically approved pesticides when all other pest control attempts have failed.
 Gail and Edgar are the 4th generation of farmers to farm the land.
 Together we have over 100 years of experience owning, operating, or working in the growing of fruits and vegetables.

 Seasonal vegetables, salsa, pickles, preserves, baked goods, body products, and crafts.

 Twelve Oaks is a small farm located in Asbury North Carolina focusing on summer crops and homemade food products.
 Produce includes tomatoes, snap beans, peppers, and corn.
 We strive to minimize use of fertilizers and stick to crop rotation and other techniques to produce our vegetables.
 Here in 2018 we plan to expand operations and work towards producing more while providing the quality that is expected from local growers.
 We here at Twelve Oaks looks forward to meeting all customers and market goers this year!